xeruf/mostr/README.md

 - https://github.com/coracle-social/bucket for local development
 - https://github.com/rnostr/rnostr for production use

-Install rustup and run a development build with:
+Install rust(up) and run a development build with:

     cargo run